Dr Giorgia Aiello

 - Ethnographic, international and phenomenological research methods

-I lead the following modules:
+I currently lead the following module:

 - COMM3180 International Communication (undergraduate)